Ultimate Springfield Real Estate Investing Guide for 2026

 Short-Term Rental Cash-on-Cash Return

-To understand whether it’s a good idea to invest your cash in a certain rental unit or area, compute the cash-on-cash return.
-Take your estimated Net Operating Income (NOI) and divide it by the cash amount you’re ready to invest.
-The return comes as a percentage.
-If a project is lucrative enough to reclaim the amount invested quickly, you will get a high percentage.
-Loan-assisted projects will have a higher cash-on-cash return because you’re utilizing less of your funds.
+To find out if it's a good idea to put your funds in a particular property or market, look at the cash-on-cash return.
+You can calculate the cash-on-cash return by taking your Net Operating Income (NOI) and dividing it by your cash investment.
+The answer is shown as a percentage.
+When a venture is profitable enough to reclaim the investment budget soon, you will get a high percentage.
+Funded projects will have a stronger cash-on-cash return because you will be spending less of your money.

 Average Short-Term Rental Capitalization (Cap) Rates